honeymaro/performance-measure-memory/README.md

 [Origin trial and how it differs from the specification](ORIGIN_TRIAL.md)

 ## tl;dr
-We propose a new `peformance.measureUserAgentSpecificMemory` API that estimates memory usage of a web page including all its iframes and workers.
+We propose a new `performance.measureUserAgentSpecificMemory` API that estimates memory usage of a web page including all its iframes and workers.
 The API is available only for [cross-origin isolated](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/crossOriginIsolated) web pages that opt in using [the COOP+COEP headers](https://docs.google.com/document/d/1zDlfvfTJ_9e8Jdc8ehuV4zMEu9ySMCiTGMS9y0GU92k/edit) preventing cross-origin information leaks.

 Example:
 ```JavaScript